Sustainability and environmental impact-reduction projects from Turkey Hill.

 Now powered by 100% renewable energy facilities!

-In 2019, Turkey Hill collaborated with Brookfield Renewable & Calpine Energy to supply the Dairy with 3 megawatts per month of clean, renewable hydroelectric energy from the nearby Safe Harbor dam.
+Turkey Hill, in collaboration with Brookfield Renewable & Calpine Energy, receives 3 megawatts per month of electricity for the Dairy from the nearby Safe Harbor Hydroelectricity Facility.
 Combined with electricity from the wind turbines, the Dairy is powered by 100% sustainable energy sources!

 Frey Wind Farm

 Turkey Hill partnered with Energy Power Investment, LLC and Lancaster County Solid Waste Management Authority to install the first commercial-scale wind energy project in South Central Pennsylvania.